 If you need to remortgage or sell, use any cash savings or investments to reduce the amount you owe on your mortgage.

 If you can’t remortgage, it doesn’t mean you’ll lose your home.
 When a fixed rate ends, you’ll normally be moved to your lender’s standard variable rate (SVR).
 This is likely to be higher, so your payments will be more.
 If you can’t afford your new payment, talk to your mortgage lender.
 It might allow you to extend the term of your mortgage, which will mean cheaper monthly payments.

-If you want to sell while you’re in negative equity, but don’t have cash to make up the shortfall, moving home will be difficult.
+If you want to sell while you’re in negative equity, but don’t have the cash to make up the shortfall, moving home will be difficult.
 However, some lenders will allow you to sell your home and then pay off any shortfall over a period of time.

-Need to speak to a mortgage lender?
+Need to speak to a mortgage advisor?

 We can connect you with our approved mortgage adviser.
 They can explore your mortgage options and can advise you based on your circumstances.
 You may be able to find a deal that suits you better than with your current lender.
 Get a mortgage quote below.